 There’s also Phone photography.
 If you’re lucky enough to have a phone with high resolution, use your phone to take pictures.

-This reminds me of a guy back in school; his name is Segun.
-Segun was an engineering student who went round the hostels every weekend.
+This reminds me of a guy back in school named Segun.
+Segun was an engineering student who went around the hostels every weekend.

 How did you know Segun was around?

 You would hear, “passports, 200naira for 20 copies.
 Come and take your passports.
 Your passports.”

 Simple and straight to the point!
 He was so popular that every single girl and guy knew Segun.
 Once he stepped into the hostel, girls would finish his statement.

 What did Segun do?
 Segun created a service.
 He eased the stress of dressing and walking for 2 hours to take a passport.